Silverfish and How You Can Deal With Them

 - Keep paper items and wrappers to a minimum.

 - Vacuum baseboards, especially in storage rooms, closets and water heater rooms.

 - Make sure roof and wall leaks are repaired.

-If you have a need for professional assistance with silverfish or other pest infestations, contact Massey Services for a free inspection.
+If you have a need for professional assistance with silverfish or other pest infestations, click here to contact us for a free, no obligation pest inspection!